 For the former I suggest reframing any vital halt you impose to a change effort as an expression of wisdom; for the latter, I point you back to Yardley: all your efforts to date are no longer yours, they are gone.
 Move on.
 Or don’t.
 But do so with a mind clear and aware of the trap of sunk-cost.

-Exigence works with organisations to deliver full-stack HR leadership development solutions, from Executive and senior team coaching to group and AI coaching.
+Exigence works with organisations to deliver full-stack HR leadership development solutions, from Executive and senior team coaching to Concise Coaching and Team Coaching.
 If you would like to discuss how we can help you deliver quantifiable impacts for your organisation, we’d love to hear from you – just contact us here.